I'm an avid crafter, blogger, and self-taught knitter who loves sharing patterns and tutorials.

 Free class from Craftsy that teaches you the art of the short row.

-Cat Bordhi is the Houdini of the knitting world and here she gives you tips on how to prevent holes with your short rows.
+Cat Bordhi is the Houdini of the knitting world, and, in the video above, she gives you tips on how to prevent holes with your short rows.

-Method 3 - Entrelac: Using Short Rows to "Weave"
+Method 3: Entrelac, or Using Short Rows to "Weave"

 Entrelac is a bias knitting technique that allows you to create a woven look for your piece by knitting one block at a time.
 Don't be fooled by the intricate fabric, entrelac is actually easy one you get the hang of it.
 You simply start by creating a few triangles.
 By working short rows back and forth to create small slanted blocks, you can pick up stitches on the sides to start another block slanting in the opposite direction.

 Here is an example of a basic stockinette entrelac pattern repeat.